Thespius: Mythology

 All his daughters came of marrying age but Thespius seems to have sought no husband for them; he instead desired grandchildren from the hero Heracles.
-When Heracles was assigned to kill a lion (not to be confused with the Nemean Lion), Thespius offered his fifty daughters as a prize.
+When Heracles was assigned to kill the Lion of Cithaeron (not to be confused with the Nemean Lion), Thespius offered his fifty daughters as a prize.
 The hunt for the lion lasted fifty days, and during each night of the hunt Heracles slept with each of the fifty daughters, who in turn each gave birth to one son.

 Alternate sources claim that Heracles slept with the daughters in a single night.
 In this version, only forty-nine slept with the hero, with the fiftieth being destined to serve as a virgin priestess of a temple to Heracles, as a punishment for her refusal to sleep with him.
-In another version, there were fifty-one grandsons of Thespius, forty of which colonized the island of Sardinia.
+In another version, the eldest and the youngest daughters had twins, resulting in fifty-one grandsons of Thespius, forty of which colonized the island of Sardinia.

 Descendants

-The Bibliotheca of Pseudo-Apollodorus lists the following daughters and grandchildren.
-The grandchildren were all Heracleidae in the wider sense of the term.
+The Bibliotheca of Pseudo-Apollodorus lists the following daughters and grandsons.
+The grandsons were all Heracleidae in the wider sense of the term.

-According to Hellanicus, a certain Sthephanephoros ("crown bearer") was called one of the sons of Heracles who were born from the daughters of Thestios.
+According to Hellanicus, a certain Stephanephoros (Στεφανηφόρος; "crown bearer") was called one of the sons of Heracles who were born from the daughters of Thestios.